 Red Tree Vole

 The red tree vole feeds exclusively on the needles of conifers.
-To eat the conifers’ seeds, they need to remove the resin ducts of the needle they use for nest lining.
+To eat the conifers’ seeds, they need to remove the resin ducts of the hand they use for nest lining.
 The amount of discarded shells might give away their position to predators.

 The population of the red tree vole is decreasing due to logging and wood harvesting.